-- 15.8 Mineral extraction will continue in the district and the MPA will seek to ensure that the demand for newly won minerals is met with the minimum impact upon the environment. - 15.9 Most existing quarries are located within the attractive rural areas of the countryside.
+- 15.8 Mineral extraction will continue in the District and the MPA will seek to ensure that the demand for newly won minerals is met with the minimum impact upon the environment. - 15.9 Most existing quarries are located within the attractive rural areas of the countryside.
 New mineral workings in these areas are likely to have a significant adverse impact upon the surrounding countryside.
 The cumulative impact on the wider landscape also has the potential to be considerable.
 For these reasons, it is preferable to confine workings to extensions of existing sites wherever possible, rather than permit new operations.
-However, there may be cases when it would cause less environmental harm to open a new site rather than extend an existing site. - 15.10 "Urban" quarries also have a significant impact on the amenity of local residents and the wider landscape.
+However, there may be cases when it would cause less environmental harm to open a new site rather than extend an existing site. - "Urban" quarries also have a significant impact on the amenity of local residents and the wider landscape.
 Due to the constraints relating to the proximity of large numbers of residential properties it may not be preferable for these sites to be extended.
-It is important that these sites do not encroach upon the adjoining land uses.

-15.11 For mineral activity relating to sandstone blocks and other minerals the MPA will seek to develop extensions to existing sites before new sites.
+It is important that these sites do not encroach upon the adjoining land uses. - 15.11 For mineral activity relating to sandstone blocks and other minerals the MPA will seek to develop extensions to existing sites before new sites.

-[Delete: (1)] The MPA will [Delete: look at] assess the provision of aggregate minerals in the following order:
+The MPA will assess the provision of aggregate minerals in the following order:

-[Delete: (2)] (1)The current recycling provision of aggregate material

-[Delete: (3)] (2) Extensions to existing active quarries that lie within the Area of of Search
+- (1) The current recycling provision of aggregate material - (2) Extensions to existing active quarries that lie within the Area of Search - (3) Extensions to existing active quarries that lie outside of the Area of Search - (4) New sites whether inside or outside of the Area of Search.

-Search

-[Delete: (4)] (3) Extensions to existing active quarries that lie outside of the Area

-[Delete: (5)] (4)New sites whether inside or outside of the Area of Search.